-- ✓ Identify opportunities for and develop an interconnecting network of trails and bikeways that incorporate natural features such as the Skaneateles Creek corridor, segments of the lake shore, and stream corridors. - ✓ Consider expansion of the existing trail system along Skaneateles Creek to create a continuous
+- ✓ Identify opportunities for and develop an interconnecting network of trails and bikeways that incorporate natural features such as the Skaneateles Creek corridor, segments of the lake shore, and stream corridors. - ✓ Consider expansion of the existing trail system along Skaneateles Creek to create a continuous path to connect the Steve Krause Trail creekwalk in the village, the Charlie Major Nature Trail in Mottville, and the former Welch Allyn employee exercise trail.
+Evaluate intermunicipal options that would extend the trail beyond the town borders to the Erie Canalway Trail in Elbridge.

-- ✓ Extend or connect to the Charlie Major Trail by filing an agreement that grants an easement to the Town for recreational use of city-owned property located on Skaneateles Creek, just north of Old Seneca Turnpike, where three water conduits prevent personal ownership and building construction. - ✓ Explore options for developing a hiking trail along the western highlands from Mandana to the Village of Skaneateles. - ✓ Identify and evaluate the use of town-owned land (such as the property behind Grace Chapel) for new and expanded trails and parks and other conservation purposes. - ✓ Explore options to develop a recreation trail
+- ✓ Extend or connect to the Charlie Major Trail by filing an agreement that grants an easement to the Town for recreational use of city-owned property located on Skaneateles Creek, just north of Old Seneca Turnpike, where three water conduits prevent personal ownership and building construction. - ✓ Explore options for developing a hiking trail along the western highlands from Mandana to the Village of Skaneateles. - ✓ Identify and evaluate the use of town-owned land (such as the property behind Grace Chapel) for new and expanded trails and parks and other conservation purposes. - ✓ Explore options to develop a recreation trail with scenic views along the eastern highlands and potential routes to extend a path to connect

-- with scenic views along the eastern highlands and potential routes to extend a path to connect Borodino with Shepard Settlement. - ✓ Finalize negotiations with local property owners to donate land to the town on the south side of Old Seneca Turnpike and develop plans to install and maintain a trail through this area.
+Borodino with Shepard Settlement.

+✓ Finalize negotiations with local property owners to donate land to the town on the south side of Old Seneca Turnpike and develop plans to install and maintain a trail through this area.